AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

 Then, `f` is applied to the result of the previous operation, and `2`.
 The same thing happens for `7`.
 Did we go from left to right?
 Kind of, we went through the list from left to right to construct a whole expression which then was evaluated as the final result.
+The result is a consequence of parentheses in the expression rather than the direction itself.

 > The important thing to note is that the final result of `foldLeft` is `f` of the accumulated value and the last element of the list.
 I'll refer to that